mobify/pinny/README.md

 1. `npm install`
 1. `bower install`
-1. 'grunt serve'
+1. `grunt serve`

 #### Building Variations:

 * `grunt build` to compile changes once
-* 'grunt serve' to run a server, compile changes and then watch for changes and compile them
+* `grunt serve` to run a server, compile changes and then watch for changes and compile them
-* 'grunt && grunt watch' to compile changes then watch for changes and compile them
+* `grunt && grunt watch` to compile changes then watch for changes and compile them

 The `dist` directory will be populated with minified versions of the css and javascript files for distribution and use with whatever build system you might use.
 The `src` directory has our raw unminified Sass and Javascript files if you prefer to work with those.